hipstas/documentation/pages/exporting-for-preservation-or-publication.md

     </ol>

     <h3>Using the Export for Publication Elsewhere</h3>
-<p>You can serve a Jekyll site on a variety of web hosts or your own web server.
-This list is a good starting point, or contact the IT staff at your institution for other options.</p>
+<p>You can serve a Jekyll site on a variety of web hosts or your own web server. <a href="https://jekyllrb.com/docs/deployment/third-party/">This list</a> is a good starting point, or contact the IT staff at your institution for other options.</p>

   </body>
 </html>